nathanjones4323/mario_party_simulator/README.md

 **Jupyter Notebook**

-Run the entire notebook to see inline plots of the simulation results.
+Run the entire notebook to see the statsitics implemented in Python and inline plots of results.

 ### Analyzing the Simulation Results